drupol/master-thesis/src/thesis/2-reproducibility.typ

-  emphasises simplicity and efficiency, supporting formats such as XML, JSON, and ProtoBuf, and is particularly tailored towards the identification of software components, their vulnerabilities, and risk assessments, making it a favorite in the application security and #gls("DevSecOps") communities.
+  emphasises simplicity and efficiency, supporting formats such as XML, JSON, and ProtoBuf, and is particularly tailored towards the identification of software components, their vulnerabilities, and risk assessments, making it a favourite in the application security and #gls("DevSecOps") communities.

 The key differences between the #gls("SPDX") and #gls("CycloneDX") formats lie primarily in their focus, structure, and community support.
 The choice between